-One of the biggest challenges faced by the costume designer played by Sonoya Mizuno was Araminta Lee's wedding dress.
+One of the biggest challenges faced by the costume designer was the wedding dress of Araminta Lee (played by Sonoya Mizuno).
 It had to be waterproof, since the path that leads the future bride to the altar turns into a stream.

-Unlike the movie, the book doesn't end with Eleanor changing and accepting Nick and Rachel's relationship and everyone "happily ever after."
-Instead, Nick, disgusted with his family's antics toward Rachel, defies Eleanor and vows to have nothing to do with his family to be with Rachel.
+Unlike the movie, the book doesn't end with Eleanor changing and accepting Nick and Rachel's relationship and everyone living "happily ever after."
+Instead, Nick, disgusted with his family's antics toward Rachel, defies Eleanor and vows to have nothing to do with his family in order to be with Rachel.

 Most of the scenes were filmed in Malaysia, instead of their supposed locations.
 The list includes: London (opening scene in "The Calthorpe Hotel"), New York (Lecture theatre, Cake and Carry restaurant), Singapore (bible study house, First Class cabin, the grandmother's mansion, airport hangar, the mahjong house, the economy class cabin), and International Waters ( where the bachelor party was held).

 112 of 121 found this interesting Interesting? |

 The Pacific Asean Airlines economy class cabin, where Nick proposed to Rachel, was actually an Airbus A330 owned by AirAsia X, with its signature beige and red seat covers.

 86 of 105 found this interesting Interesting? |